kysgattu/Online-Voting-System/README.md

 > VOTERS <a name='voters'></a>

 ### Login and Register <a name='login-and-register'></a>
-This app provides facility for voter to register himself to cast his/her vote in the elections.
+This app provides facility for voter to register himself/herself to cast his/her vote in the elections.

 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/user_reg.PNG)
 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/Login.PNG)

 ### List Candidates <a name='list-candidates'></a>
-Candidates participating in the elections and the details about the party to which they belong are provided.
+Candidates participating in the elections and the details about the party to which they belong are provided for the voter.
 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/contestantslist.PNG)

 ### Vote! <a name='vote'></a>
-Voting page consists of a dropdown menu containkng the names of the candidates.
+Voting page consists of a dropdown menu containing the names of the candidates.
 Voter has to enter his VoterId and select a candidate from the dropdown menu and click Submit.
-After successfull voting a page is displayed saying your vote has been casted.
+After successfull voting, a page is displayed saying your vote has been casted.

 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/voting.PNG)
 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/voted.PNG)

 ### Show Result <a name='show-result'></a>
-When an Election has ended Result option becomes active.
-It shows the all candiadates sorted by number of votes.
+When the Election has ended Result option becomes active.
+It shows all the candiadates sorted by number of votes.
 It also shows various statistics regarding the election and the final winner of the election.

 ![alt tag](https://github.com/kysgattu/Online-Voting-System/blob/master/OVS%20Screenshots/final%20result.png)